 Microdroplet Silicone Injections

-Microdroplet silicone injections can be used to permanently rebuild tissue in desired sites by stimulating the body’s own collagen production.
+Microdroplet silicone injections can be used to rebuild tissue in desired sites by stimulating the body’s own collagen production.
 Used for decades in the skin, liquid silicone oil can be used to fill several types of wrinkles, scars and facial contours, including lips, that have been altered by time or trauma.

 An extremely ubiquitous agent, silicone is one of the most inert, or non-reactive, substances in the world.
 As a major ingredient in makeup, conditioners, skin care products, and used as a medical lubricant for needles and syringes, we have all been exposed to it.
 Medical-Grade Silicone oil is sterile and highly purified, requiring no skin testing prior to treatment.
 Currently there are two liquid silicone products that are approved by the FDA for use in eye during severe retinal detachment.
 Silikon 1000® and Adatosil 5000® are marketed for this purpose.
 Although the FDA has not specifically approved the cosmetic use of the agent, the FDA modernization act of 1997 allows licensed physicians to use these agents “off label” for other purposes; similar to the numerous uses for Botox®.
 With its long history of safety and a sterile, medical-grade composition, silicone oil (Silikon 1000) is an excellent filler for most areas of the face.
 Currently, a similar silicone product is being scientifically evaluated for potential FDA approval in the treatment of HIV-Associated Lipoatrophy of the face.